Tim Montez: Career

-Montez was 1st hired by Pepperdine's Andy Lopez as a pitching coach, where he remained for two seasons.
-He returned to the high school ranks, assisting Montclair College Preparatory School for three seasons, including the 1991 CA state championship season.
+Montez was first hired by Pepperdine's Andy Lopez as a pitching coach, where he remained for two seasons.
+He returned to the high school ranks, assisting Montclair College Preparatory School for three seasons, including the 1991 California state championship season.
 Montez then spent three seasons as pitching coach at UC Santa Barbara followed by one season as pitching coach and recruiting coordinator at Cal State Northridge.
 Next, he served for five seasons at Arkansas, where he served as recruiting coordinator and helped the Razorbacks to their first SEC titles and a super regional appearance.
 Montez spent three seasons as pitching coach and recruiting coordinator where he helped assemble three consecutive top 15 recruiting classes on the West Coast at Fresno State before moving to Jacksonville for his first collegiate head coaching position.
-At Jacksonville Montez was part of 4 NCAA Regionals and 3 Conference Championships.
-Overall, Montez has coached in 9 NCAA Regionals and 1 Super Regional.
-Montez has coached several 1st round draft picks and numerous MLB players such as Russ Ortiz, Michael Young, Cliff Lee, Matt Garza, Doug Fister...
-Montez is known for his legendary "ikik" to get his players attention.
+At Jacksonville, Montez was part of 4 NCAA Regionals and 3 Conference Championships.
+Overall, Montez has coached in nine NCAA Regionals and one Super Regional.
+Montez has coached several first-round draft picks and numerous MLB players such as Russ Ortiz, Michael Young, Cliff Lee, Matt Garza, and Doug Fister.
+Montez is known for saying "ikik" to get his players' attention.

+Montez's contract with Jacksonville expired at the end of the 2016 season and, despite moderate success in his three years as head coach, the university chose not to renew his contract.

+In early 2017, shortly before the beginning of the 2017 season, the Ottawa Spirit, the baseball team representing Ottawa University's campus in Arizona, hired Montez as the school's first head baseball coach.

 Head coaching record

-The following is a table of Montez's yearly records as an NCAA head coach.
+The following is a table of Montez's yearly records as a college baseball head coach.